Lowest Mortgage Rate in Canada. Starting from 2.99%

 Here's a look at what's going on with Canadian housing markets.

-Will interest rate drops raise home prices?
+How will tariffs and interest rates impact Canada's home prices?
 What places in Canada can offer better affordability?
 It is a buyer's market?
 Read on for some answers.

 ARTICLE CONTENTS

-• The MLS® Home Price Index (HPI; not seasonally adjusted) decreased by another 0.8% from last month
+• The MLS® Home Price Index (HPI; not seasonally adjusted) decreased slightly by 0.3% over last month and was down 0.2% from last December

 National Average Home Price Index